BraadMartin/plugin-cards/readme.md

 #### How does the plugin cache results? ####

 This plugin uses transients to store the results from each unique API request.
 This minimizes hits on the API and dramatically speeds up the loading of the cards.
-The expiration on the transients is set to 15 minutes by default, but you can use the filter `plugin_cards_cache_expiration` to set your own cache expiration.
+The expiration on the transients is set to 2 hours by default, but you can use the filter `plugin_cards_cache_expiration` to set your own cache expiration.

 ## Screenshots ##